iterative/dvc.org/static/docs/commands-reference/fetch.md

       -j JOBS, --jobs JOBS  Number of jobs to run simultaneously.
       -r REMOTE, --remote REMOTE
                             Remote repository to fetch from
-      --all-branches        Fetch cache for all branches.
+      -a, --all-branches    Fetch cache for all branches.
 ```

 ## Examples